heyJonBray/infinite-inkblots/README.md

 - `--ethAddress`: Ethereum address for deterministic generation
 - `--size`: Canvas size in pixels (default: 800)
 - `--outputPath`: Path for saving the output image
+- `--test`: Run a single address and save to test.png

 The generator automatically determines optimal parameters based on the Ethereum address: